Isolaee/quant/README.md

 - Requires understanding of container security and best practices

 Overall, this stack provides a robust, scalable, and maintainable foundation for cloud-native applications, with trade-offs primarily around complexity and AWS lock-in.

+### Use of AI-tools
+During the completion of this assignment, I utilized GitHub Copilot as an assistive tool for coding, information retrieval, and README formatting.
+All solutions and decisions presented are my own and remain my sole responsibility.